 That was nine years ago, and at the time I shrugged and voiced some 2000-oughts equivalent of “whatevs.”
-People get things wrong, and people with venom to dispense don’t let a little thing like careful reading stand in their way.
-And one up side of being a little-known poet (yes, even after all the “material rewards” that the reviewer imaginatively ascribed to the anthology poets) is that bad reviews neither make you nor break you: nobody’s reading either the poem or the review anyway.
+You can spend your life getting upset over the fact that OMG, someone on the internet got something wrong, or choose not to; too, people with venom to dispense don’t generally let a little thing like careful reading stand in their way.
+And one up side of being a little-known poet (yes, even after all the “material rewards” that the reviewer imaginatively ascribed to the anthology poets) is that bad reviews neither make you nor break you: so few people are reading either the poem or the review anyway.

 So that’s where I am today.
 The would-be-sear—the part of it that pertained to my work, anyway—read as follows: